mookofe/laravel-support/readme.md

 ```

 ###Find items not matching the filter
 Allows you to find items on the collection not matching the filter criteria.
-In this example we will fillter all products where product category is different to 10.
+In this example we will filter all products where product category is different to 10.

 ```php
 	$collection = Product::all();